urvi-maheshwari/urvi-maheshwari.github.io/_pages/about.md

 ---
 ## About Me

 I'm a Ph.D. candidate in Experimental Psychology at the University of California, San Diego.
+I work with [Dr. David Barner](https://psychology.ucsd.edu/people/profiles/dbarner.html) at the [Language and Development Lab](https://ladlab.ucsd.edu/)

-Before this, I completed a B.A.
-(Hons). in Psychology, History, and the Scholar's Electives Program at the University of Western Ontario, Canada.
+Before this, I was at the University of Western, Ontario in Canada, where I completed a B.A.
+(Hons). in Psychology, History, and the Scholar's Electives Program.

 I've been told I should have a website, so this is my attempt at making one.

 ## My Research